aramder/aramder.github.io/misadventures/_posts/2026-8-12-PMUN1046A-Relay-Controller.md

 ![ORC Rev A (green, right) next to the OEM PMUN1046A control PCB (blue, left), angled view](/images/ORC/side_by_side_angle.jpg)

-My replacement keeps the same two-domain shape as Motorola's - isolated logic on one side, coil drive on the other - but with parts I can actually buy and firmware I can actually write.
+My replacement keeps the same two-domain shape as Motorola's, with isolated logic on one side, coil drive on the other.
 The full [schematic is on github](https://github.com/aramder/orc/blob/main/hardware/orc.pdf) if you'd rather just read it:

 - **ESP32-C3 Super Mini** - the MCU at the heart of the controller board.
 It handles the CAN and USB external interfaces, and controls the relays over the isolated I2C barrier.
 - **[SN65HVD230](https://www.ti.com/product/SN65HVD230)** - 3.3 V CAN transceiver.
 Bus ESD protection is built into the part, and a 120 ohm termination resistor can be connected via a removable jumper.